-However, a headless-CMS often leads to more silos and additional point solutions.
-In fact, the IDC report3 focused on whether organisations should go headless notes that organisations should "recognise that headless content management may not eliminate the need for a website management solution."
+A headless-CMS can lead to more silos and additional point solutions.
+In fact, the IDC notes that organisations should "recognise that headless content management may not eliminate the need for a website management solution."
 IDC goes on to suggest that organisations will be better served by vendors that offer a modern CMS designed to address the full spectrum of publishing needs, from traditional website publishing to headless use cases.
 In other words, a hybrid CMS.